sandeshMS1996/Safe_Store/README.md

-#A Java Console based application to store and retrieve passwords for any website.
+#A Java based application to store and retrieve passwords for any website.

 #User Interface: Console.

-#Store Medium: Files
+#Storage Medium: Files

 #Features
  1. Registration